olympus-616/alpha/source_of_truth/alchemisthomer/modules/chronos.tasks.md

 ## CloudPremise
 ### In Progress
 - Tasks:
-    - [ ] Resched dev meetings
-        - 5:30 AM Denver
-        - 4:30 PM Pakistan
-        - 4 PM Indian
-    - [ ] Building nomos file to hold my legal
+    - [ ] Add rfAdapter security to all pages of reactforce

 ## Olympus-616
 ### In Progress